-Description Activation types This command locks the device and lets you set a phone number and message to display on the device.
+Command Description Activation types Turn on Lost Mode This command locks the device and lets you set a phone number and message to display on the device.
 For example, you can display contact information for when the device is found.
 MDM controls After you send this command, you can view the location of the device from BlackBerry UEM.
 This command is supported only for supervised devices.
 This command is not supported for Apple TV devices.
-This command deactivates devices that are activated with the "BlackBerry 2FA" activation type.
+Deactivate BlackBerry 2FA This command deactivates devices that are activated with the "BlackBerry 2FA" activation type.
 The device is removed from BlackBerry UEM and the user can't use the BlackBerry 2FA feature.
 MDM controls This command is not supported for Apple TV devices.
-This command forces devices to install an available OS update.
+Update OS This command forces devices to install an available OS update.
 MDM controls For more information, see Update the OS on supervised iOS devices.
 To send this command to multiple devices, see Send a bulk command.
 This command is supported only for supervised devices.
 This command is not supported for Apple TV devices.
-This command forces devices to restart.
+Restart device This command forces devices to restart.
 MDM controls This command is supported only for supervised devices.
 This command is not supported for Apple TV devices.
-This command forces devices to turn off.
+Turn off device This command forces devices to turn off.
 MDM controls This command is supported only for supervised devices.
 This command is not supported for Apple TV devices.
-This command wipes data from all Microsoft Intune- managed apps on the device.
+Wipe apps This command wipes data from all Microsoft Intune- managed apps on the device.
 The apps are not removed from the device.
 MDM controls For more information, see Wipe apps managed by Microsoft Intune.
-VerticeThis command locks the device and lets you set a phone example, you can display contact information for when the device is found.After you send this command, you can view the location of the device from BlackBerry UEM.This command is supported only for supervised devices.This command eactivates devices that are activated with the "BlackBerry UEA" activation type.
-The device is removed from BlackBerry UEM and the user can't use the BlackBerry ZFA feature.This command is not supported for Apple TV devices.This command forces devices to install an available OS update.For more information, see Update the OS on supervised ioOS devices.This command is not supported for Apple TV devices.To send this command to multiple devices, see Send a bulk command.This command forces devices to restart.This command forces devices to restart.This command is not supported for Apple TV devices.This command is not supported for Apple T

 Command Description Activation types Update device information This command sends and receives updated device information.
 For example, you can send newly updated IT policy rules or profiles to a device, and receive updated information about a device such as OS version or battery level.
 To send this command to multiple devices, see Send a bulk command.
 MDM controls User privacy Update time zone This command sets the device time according to the region that you select.
 MDM controls Remove device This command removes the device from BlackBerry UEM but does not remove data from the device.
 The device may continue to receive email and other work data.
 This command is intended for devices that have been irretrievably lost or damaged and are not expected to contact the server again.
-If a device that has been removed attempts to contact BlackBerry UEM, the user receives a notification and the device won't be able to communicate with BlackBerry UEM unless it is reactivated.
+If a device that has been removed attempts to contact BlackBerry UEM, the user receives a notification and the device won't be able to MDM controls User privacy communicate with BlackBerry UEM unless it is reactivated.
 To send this command to multiple devices, see Send a bulk command.
-MDM controls User privacy Refresh eSIM cellular plans For devices that have an eSIM-based cellular plan, this command queries updated plan details for the device from the device carrier URL.
+Refresh eSIM cellular plans For devices that have an eSIM-based cellular plan, this command queries updated plan details for the device from the device carrier URL.
 MDM controls